-The Research Assistant Mentoring Program (RAMP) is an easy yet efficient way for a freshman or transfer student to find what lab works best for them.
+The Research Assistant Mentoring Program (RAMP) is an easy yet efficient way for a freshman or transfer student to find which lab works best for them.

-Lori Astheimer, neurotrack advisor and psychology lecturer, who runs the RAMP program, ensures all students in the program are comfortable with the lab they are in.
 Consisting of a class with around 20 students, RAMP aims to match psychology majors to a 1-2 credit research assistantship.
-There are weekly meetings as well as a mentor who is already in the established lab that shadows RAMP students.
+Lori Astheimer, neuroscience-track advisor and psychology lecturer, runs the RAMP program and ensures all students in the program are comfortable with the lab they are in.
+There are weekly meetings as well as established lab mentors that shadow RAMP students.

 Yasmeen Zureiqi, a UMass Sophomore Psychology major, has found her passion through RAMP with the Violence and Trauma Across the Lifespan Lab, aka, the ViTAL Lab.

-“I found RAMP and it was just a shot in the dark applied, and I got in,” she said.
+“I found RAMP and it was just a shot in the dark, I applied, and I got in,” she said.
 “I absolutely loved it.”

 “Even the word ‘research’ is scary to freshmen,” Zureiqi said.
 “I’m really happy that this is how I got introduced to research.”

 The ViTAL Lab, along with many other psychological and brain sciences labs, is full of new and exciting research.
-Many students can have the opportunity to help the broader community, such as Zureiqi, who now is a current research assistant completing her honors thesis for the lab.
+Many students have the opportunity to help the broader community.
+Zureiqi has continued as a research assistant in the ViTAL Lab and is working on completing her honors thesis.

 “I absolutely love my lab, it's everything,” Zureiqi said.